Registration of premises used for a food business (including market stalls, delivery vehicles and other moveable structures) is required by law.

 Anyone starting a new food business must register with the local authority at least 28 days before doing so.

 The majority of premises have to be registered.
 However, certain premises are required to be approved rather than registered.
 If you are unsure whether any aspect of your food operations would require your establishment to be approved then you should contact the Public Protection Services at West Lindsey for guidance.

-You can apply for approval online here or make online changes to your approval here.
+You can apply for approval online or make changes to your approval online.